-- 12. At its forty-second session, held in Geneva, from April 3 to 5, 2006, the TC noted that, with regard to the program to improve the Plant Variety Database, priority was focused on improvements which could equally be realized in both the UPOV-ROM and web-based formats, namely: - (a) introduction of the UPOV code; - (b) improving the ease of contributing data to the UPOV-ROM through the development of a data submission table allowing data to be provided without the use of TAG format; - (c) providing training in the use of the UPOV-ROM. - 13.
-In relation to the UPOV code, a number of members of the Union now include the UPOV codes in their UPOV-ROM data.
-A report on the use of UPOV codes by members of the Union and other contributors is presented in the Annex to this document. - 14.
-The Office, in conjunction with the IT Department of the World Intellectual Property Organization (WIPO IT Department), has been working on the development of a data submission table to improve the ease of submission of data to the UPOV-ROM.
+- 13. At its forty-second session, held in Geneva, from April 3 to 5, 2006, the TC noted that, with regard to the program to improve the Plant Variety Database, priority was focused on improvements which could equally be realized in both the UPOV-ROM and web-based formats, namely: - (a) introduction of the UPOV code;

+- (b) improving the ease of contributing data to the UPOV-ROM through the development of a data submission table allowing data to be provided without the use of TAG format: - (c) providing training in the use of the UPOV-ROM. - 14.
+Progress in relation to those improvements is as follows: - (a) introduction of the UPOV code - 15.
+In relation to the UPOV code, a number of members of the Union now include the UPOV codes in their UPOV-ROM data. - (b) improving the ease of contributing data to the UPOV-ROM - 16.
+The Office, in conjunction with the IT Division of the World Intellectual Property Organization (WIPO IT Division), has been working on the development of a data submission table to improve the ease of submission of data to the UPOV-ROM.
 The basis for that work has been the data submission table developed by the Community Plant Variety Office of the European Community (CPVO) and provided to UPOV under the "Memorandum of Understanding between UPOV and the CPVO" (MoU).
-The need for the data submission table to perform automatic checks on the data, in order to ensure that the Office does not incur significant extra work, has meant that the finalization of the data submission table is dependent on the resources available from the WIPO IT Department and is not yet complete.

-15. In the meantime, the Office has been contacted by the CPVO with a view to making more substantial progress in the quantity and quality of data included in the UPOV-ROM.
+The need for the data submission table to perform automatic checks on the data, in order to ensure that the Office does not incur significant extra work, has meant that the finalization of the data submission table is dependent on the resources available from the WIPO IT Division and is not yet complete. - 17.
+In the meantime, the Office has been contacted by the CPVO with a view to making more substantial progress in the quantity and quality of data included in the UPOV-ROM.
 The CPVO has reported to the Office its experiences in providing variety denomination data to the UPOV-ROM for all official registers kept by authorities of the Member States of the European Union, official registers kept by authorities of the European Economic Area (EEA) and Switzerland and the European Union Common Catalogues.
 It is recalled that the MoU currently states that: